booorayan/oclapi2/README.md

 Also, with RDS, it is easy to connect ec2 instances in auto scaling groups to the same database.

+Isolating the database from other application services enhances database optimization

 #### Nginx Proxy

 Nginx was employed to proxy http requests for security purposes among other reasons.

+#### Security

+To ensure security of the api and the instance, strict security group rules were followed.

+Only the ports that required inbound access were exposed, limiting the risk of attack from several ports.

 #### Dev Setup